-Use a good spacious pot at least 16 inches in diameter and 12 inches deep.
+Use a big pot at least 16 inches in diameter and 12 inches deep.
 Heavy materials such as ceramic or concrete are best, as they will resist tipping.
-The growing medium will need to be light, well-draining, and acidic in pH.
+The growing medium must be light, well-draining, and acidic in pH.
 A commercial peat-based potting mix blended with extra perlite or vermiculite often works well.

 Feeding azaleas should be reduced after midsummer, and watering should also be somewhat reduced in early fall to toughen the plant up for winter.
 But after a few hard frosts, it's a good idea to water deeply to hydrate the plant, which will help prevent winter burn.

-If you live in a USDA zone that is borderline for the variety you are growing, then apply a three- to five-inch layer of dry mulch over the root zone of the plant after it goes dormant.
+If you live in a USDA zone that is borderline for the variety you are growing, apply a three- to five-inch layer of dry mulch over the plant's root zone after it goes dormant.
 Keep the mulch slightly separated from the plant's trunk.
 This mulch should be removed in spring after the soil warms.

-If azaleas tend to show signs of winter damage in your regions, such as split bark, you may find it necessary to protect your shrubs over winter by tenting or draping them with burlap.
-This is not a very attractive solution, so it's best to choose varieties known to be cold-tolerant in your region.
+If azaleas show signs of winter damage in your regions, such as split bark, you may need to protect your shrubs over winter by tenting or draping them with burlap.
+This is not a very attractive solution, so choosing varieties known to be cold-tolerant in your region is best.

 Common Pests and Plant Diseases

-The pests and diseases most likely to affect azaleas will vary greatly depending on the species you're growing and the region you're growing it in, but overall you should be resigned to the reality that azaleas can be susceptible to quite a large number of insect and disease problems:
+The pests and diseases most likely to affect azaleas will vary greatly depending on the species and region you're growing it in.
+Overall you should be resigned to the reality that azaleas can be susceptible to quite a large number of insect and disease problems:

 Various aphids, borers, lacebugs, leafhoppers, mealybugs, mites, nematodes, scale, thrips, and whiteflies can all attack azaleas.
 A horticultural oil such as neem oil can address these pests, though if left alone, insect pests may eventually be controlled by beneficial predatory insects.

-Most azalea varieties stay in bloom for about two weeks, barring rain or wind damage from a storm.
-Most are spring or early summer bloomers, though there are some that bloom later.
-A mature, healthy azalea in a favorable location will usually bloom with no intervention, but if yours doesn't, possible reasons include:
+A mature, healthy azalea in a favorable location will usually bloom with no intervention, but if yours doesn't, possible reasons might include the following: